epsilon537/boxlambda/docs/components_spiflash.md

 ### The ZipCPU SpiXpress core

 ZipCPU's spixpress core meets all of the above requirements, except the configurable SCK frequency bit.
-It's a single-SPI core with a Wishbone read interface as well as a control interface.
+It's a single-SPI core with a Wishbone read interface and a control interface.
 The repository also includes driver software for the SPI core and a C++ SPI Flash device co-simulation model for Verilator.
 Here is the GitHub repository:

 [https://github.com/ZipCPU/qspiflash](https://github.com/ZipCPU/qspiflash)